mesinghaman/task_2_slidely_frontEnd/README.md

 ## Project Overview

-This project implements a form management system for Slidely, featuring two main forms: "View Submissions" and "Create New Submission".
+This project implements a form management system for Slidely, featuring two main n forms: "View Submissions" and "Create New Submission".
 Below are the details of each form's functionalities.

 ## View Submissions Form